IVF Side Effects: What to Expect and How to Cope

 An ectopic pregnancy occurs when a fertilized egg implants outside the uterus, the most commonplace being in the fallopian tubes.
 Without proper treatment, an ectopic pregnancy can result in a tubal rupture and is life-threatening for the mother.

 Unlike other clinics, doctors at our clinic offer special transvaginal ultrasound scans to determine Ectopic Pregnancy at an early stage.
 We use medicines like Methotrexate and surgical processes like Salpingostomy for treating EP in females.

 Although there were reports earlier that certain drugs used for ovarian stimulation may cause ovarian tumors, more recent research does not support these findings.
 Women who have undergone IVF have no increased risk of breast, endometrial, cervical, or ovarian cancer.

-And if a female has cancer, fertility preservation by Aastha Fertility Care is a good way to save your eggs if you want to plan a baby in future.
+And if a female has cancer, fertility preservation by Aastha Fertility Care is an excellent way to save your eggs if you want to plan a baby in the future.

 Short Term Side-Effects of IVF Treatment

 Some of the short-term IVF side effects are:

 IVF can be emotionally and physically draining.
 Couples going through the process may find that learning about the process, support from counselors, lawyers, family, and friends will help them get through the ups and downs of infertility treatment.

 We have a highly-professional team of psychologists and counselors to support you during the entire process from starting till the end.
 Even after the treatment, we check on our patients to ensure they are not stressed.